misaelnieto/collective.recipe.supervisor/collective/recipe/supervisor/README.txt

     Full path to where the recipe puts the supervisord configuration file.
     Defaults to ${buildout:directory}/parts/${name}/supervisord.conf

+childlogdir
+    The full path of the directory where log files of processes managed by Supervisor while be stored.
+Defaults to ${buildout:directory}/var/log

 logfile
     The full path to the supervisord log file.
 Defaults to
     ${buildout:directory}/var/log/supervisord.log